Mohamed-Abotalb/alx-low_level_programming/0x0E-structures_typedef/README.md

 - Fourth file is dog.h, it's about adding a new type dog_t as a new name for the type struct dog.

 - Fifth file is 4-new_dog.c, it creates a function that creates a new dog.

+- Sixth file is 5-free_dog.c, it creates a function that frees dogs.